JKindonNtx/solutions-euc/engineering/login-enterprise/README.md

 -  `Force`.
 Optional. **`Switch`**.
 Forces a recreation of the desktop pool.
 Can be set in `LEConfigFile.jsonc`.
 -  `LEAppliance`.
 Optional. **`String`**.
 The Login Enterprise Appliance to use. `LE1`,`LE2`,`LE3`,`LE4`.
 Can be set in `LEConfigFile.jsonc`.
 -  `ValidateOnly`.
 Optional. **`Switch`**.
 Will process only the inputs and pre-execution tasks.
 Will not process any testing.
 Use for making sure things look good.
+-   `AzureMode`.
+Optional. **`Switch`**.
+Will function with an understanding that the script is in Azure and not Nutanix.
+Nutanix components are excluded.
+Different data is gathered for influx.

 ### Step 1: Getting Started: Planning